deadmau224/Mood-Based-Recommendation-System/README.md

 Documentation:
 26/01/2019: Initial setting up of Open-cv and haarcascade frontal face alt2 classifier to detect faces and the outputs 01/04/2019: Output files of training model mentioned in changelog v2.0.
+03/04/2019: Output files of training model mentioned in changelog v2.1.

 – Changelog v1.0:
 Step up open-cv and haar cascade classifiers to capture image via webcam.
 This image is greyscale and ready to be fed as input to a Machine Learning model.
 The image is being saved as "image.png"

 – Changelog v2.0:
 Trained ML model to recognize emotions and synced it to feed images from the previous step in the code.
 This ML model has an efficiency of 68.28% and works on ResNet50 framework.
 It was trained at 10 epochs with batch size 32.
+I used the 10th epoch.

+– Changelog v2.1:
+Trained ML model to recognize emotions.
+This ML model has an efficiency of 73.23% and works on ResNet50 framework.
+It was trained at 30 epochs with batch size 32.
+I picked the 20th epoch since it had the highest efficiency.